avi09/Desktop-Assistant/README.md

 # Desktop-Assistant
-Hi, here is the code for the Desktop Assistant(Ben) I created as a personal project.
+Hi, here is the code for the Desktop Assistant(Rachel) I created as a personal project.
 Hope you like it!

 ## Setup and Run
 Navigate to ./src